cube-js/cube/docs/content/Schema/cube.md

 `every` - can be set as an interval with granularities `second`, `minute`, `hour`, `day`, and `week` or accept CRON string with some limitations.
-If you set `every` as CRON string, you can use the `timezone` property.
+If you set `every` as CRON string, you can use the `timezone` property:

-For example:

 ```javascript
 cube(`OrderFacts`, {